-The egg lemon sauce is very traditional in Bulgaria, and is typically added to spinach, chicken or meatball soups.
-Typically, it’s made with eggs, yogurt and lemon, but for this recipes we are keeping it vegan and just doing eggs and lemon.
-Whisk 2 eggs with the juice of one lemon and then temper the mixture by slowly adding hot soup to it, until the eggs are completely tempered and then you can add it to the hot soup which has been take off the heat.
+The egg lemon sauce is very traditional in Bulgaria and is typically added to spinach, chicken, or meatball soups.
+Typically it’s made with eggs, yogurt and lemon, but for this recipe we are keeping it vegan and just doing eggs and lemon.
+Whisk 2 eggs with the juice of one lemon and then temper the mixture by slowly adding hot soup to it until the eggs are completely tempered.
+Then you can add it to the hot soup which has been taken off the heat.
 This technique will prevent the eggs from scrambling.
 The egg lemon sauce will add some creaminess and acidity to the soup to round off the flavors.

 How Long to Boil Quinoa?

 I typically boil quinoa for about 15-20 minutes.
 You’ll know the quinoa is cooked when the seeds start to look plump and unravel.
-I boil quinoa almost every morning, then drain it and make my breakfast bowl with it.
+I boil quinoa almost every morning and then drain it and make my breakfast bowl with it.

 Easy Lentil Soup

-Once the lentils are fully cooked, I fish out the carrots, the potato and the garlic, add some broth to them and blend them with a stick blender.
+Once the lentils are fully cooked, I fish out the carrots, the potato, and the garlic, add some broth to them, and blend them with a stick blender.
 Then I add that back to the soup.
-This adds are nice creaminess to the soup without using flour or dairy.
+This adds a nice creaminess to the soup without using flour or dairy.